uh-comp-methods1/intro/README.md

 This creates a new folder called `intro` containing a Jupyter notebook called `python_intro.ipynb`.
 Open the notebook for an introduction to Python.

+## About Jupyter Notebooks

+The notebooks use `.ipynb` extension which stands for *Interactive Python Notebook*.
+It is developed by [Project Jupyter](https://jupyter.org/) and has its roots in the [iPython](https://ipython.org/)-package (for Interactive Python).
+The notebooks themselves are actually JSON files which contain blocks of code, visuals from plots, markdown, metadata etc. and nowadays support programming languages other than Python as well.

+To edit and run the notebooks the web-based Jupyter Notebook and the more recent JupyterLab interface are used but these are not the only option.
+It is possible to run the notebooks with an IDE (Integrated Development Environment) such as [Visual Studio Code](https://code.visualstudio.com).

+### Running Jupyter Notebooks in VS Code

+There are simple instructions for running Jupyter Notebooks available on [the VS Code website](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

+You'll need to install the Python and Jupyter extensions for VS Code and have the Python environment set up.
+Then simply launch VS Code, open a notebook and select the right kernel (Python and right environment) from top right corner.

+Using an IDE instead of the web browser allows for more customization, better keyboard shortcuts and makes it harder to accidentally kill the Jupyter server when you meant to just close a web page.